fffchameleon/autocreate_meeting_notes/README.md

 3. Run `python3 script.py` to generate the meeting notes.

 ## Future Work
-1. Integrate with Google Sheets to automatically retrieve meeting schedule information.
+1. Integrate with Google Sheets to automatically retrieve meeting schedule information. (finished)
-2. Fix the bug in `script.py` to automatically move the previous week's notes to the "Past Meeting" section.
+2. Fix the bug in `script.py` to automatically move the previous week's notes to the "Past Meeting" section. (finished)